Guide to probate

 Distributing the estate assets

-Once confirmation has been granted, the executor must wait six months from the date of death before distributing any of the estate to those entitled to it.
-This is to allow persons or companies with a claim on the estate to make their claim known.
+Once confirmation's been granted, the executor should wait six months from the date of death before distributing any of the estate to those entitled to it.
+This is to allow people or companies with a claim on the estate to make their claim known (otherwise claims might be made on the beneficiaries).

 Spotted out of date info/broken links?
 Email: brokenlink@moneysavingexpert.com